Physician Search

 The first phase will be a dose escalation phase, enrolling patients with various types of

 solid tumors that express human epidermal growth factor receptor 2 (HER2).
-Two combination
+The second phase

 I/II